-The Colleges provide training to students and employees to ensure they understand this Policy, rights and responsibilities, and the topics and issues related to maintaining an education and employment environment free from Prohibited Conduct.
+HWS provides training to students and employees to ensure they understand this Policy, rights and responsibilities, and the topics and issues related to maintaining an education and employment environment free from Prohibited Conduct.

-The Colleges seek to prevent Prohibited Conduct through ongoing education, awareness programs, and training.
-Training topics include but are not limited to: the prohibition of Prohibited Conduct including all relevant definitions, resources available to impacted parties, the role of the Title IX Coordinator, the importance of bystander intervention, risk assessment and reduction strategies, awareness of violence and its long-term impacts, and sanctions for individuals who violate the Colleges' Policy as well as any training requirements as outlined by relevant state and federal law.
+HWS seeks to prevent Prohibited Conduct through ongoing education, awareness programs, and training.
+Training topics include but are not limited to: Prohibited Conduct including all relevant definitions, resources available to impacted parties, the role of the Equal Opportunity and Title IX Coordinator, the importance of bystander intervention, risk assessment and reduction strategies, awareness of violence and its long-term impacts, and sanctions for individuals who violate the Colleges' Policy as well as any training requirements as outlined by relevant state and federal law.

-The Colleges' Title IX Coordinator oversees the education

-and prevention initiatives calendar, tailoring programming to campus needs and climate.
-Incoming first-year students, transfer students and new employees will receive primary prevention and awareness programming.
-Returning students and employees will receive ongoing training on a periodic basis.
-All educational programs include information about resources and reporting options available for students, faculty, and staff.
+The HWS Equal Opportunity and Title IX Coordinator oversees the education and prevention initiatives calendar, tailoring programming to campus needs and climate.
+Incoming first-year students, transfer students, and new employees will receive primary prevention and awareness programming that covers applicable laws and penalties; procedures and policies of HWS; availability of counseling and other support services; nature of and common circumstances relating to domestic violence, stalking, and sex offenses on campuses; and the method HWS uses to advise and update students about security procedures.
+Returning students and employees will receive ongoing training annually or, for employees, promptly upon hiring or change of position that alters their duties under Title IX or the Colleges' policy.
+All educational programs include information about resources and reporting options available for students, faculty, and staff and the method the Colleges uses to advise and update them about security procedures.

-Training for Title IX Staff, Investigatorts, Adjudicators, and other Facilitators
+A. Training for for Title IX Staff, Investigators, Adjudicators, and other Facilitators

-Any materials used to train Title IX Coordinators, Investigators, Adjudicators, and any person who facilitates an Informal Resolution process, will not rely on sex stereotypes and will promote impartial investigations and adjudications of Formal Complaints of Prohibited Conduct.
-All staff in the Office of Title IX Programs and Compliance, Investigators, Adjudicators, and any person who facilitates an informal resolution process will receive training on: the definition of sexual harassment and Prohibited Conduct; the scope of the Colleges' education program or activity; how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes (as applicable); and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
-Investigators will receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence.
-Adjudicators will also receive training on any technology used at a live hearing and on issues of relevance of questions and evidence, including when questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant.
+Title IX Coordinators, Investigators, Adjudicators, and any person who facilitates an Informal Resolution process, will not rely on sex stereotypes and will promote impartial investigations and adjudications of Formal Complaints of Prohibited Conduct.
+All staff in the Office of Title IX Programs and Compliance, Investigators, Adjudicators, and any person who facilitates an informal resolution process will be trained on appropriate topics such as: the definition of sexual harassment and Prohibited Conduct; the scope of HWS' education program or activity; how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes (as applicable); and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+Investigators will receive training on appropriate topics such as issues of relevance to create an investigative report that fairly summaries relevant evidence.

+Adjudicators will also receive appropriate training on topics such as any technology used at a live hearing an on issues of relevance of questions and evidence, including when questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant.
-All Investigators will receive annual training on issues related to Prohibited Conduct and on how to conduct an investigation that is trauma-informed as to all parties, fair and impartial, provides parties with notice and a meaningful opportunity to be heard, and protects the safety of Complainants and members of the Colleges' community while promoting accountability.

-Adjudicators are also trained at least annually on non-discrimination; the dynamics of sexual misconduct; the factors relevant to a determination of credibility; the appropriate trauma-informed manner in which to receive and evaluate sensitive information from all parties; the manner of deliberation; evaluation of consent and incapacitation; the presumption of non-responsibility and the application of the preponderance of the evidence standard; sanctioning; and the Colleges' Title IX and Sexual Misconduct Policy and these Procedures.
+All Investigators will receive annual training on appropriate topics such as: issues related to Prohibited Conduct and on how to conduct an investigation that is trauma-informed as to all parties, fair and impartial, provides parties with notice and a meaningful opportunity to be heard, and protects the safety of Complainants and members of the HWS community while promoting accountability.
+Adjudicators are also trained at least annually on appropriate topics such as: non- discrimination; the dynamics of sexual misconduct; the factors relevant to a determination of credibility; the appropriate traumainformed manner in which to receive an evaluate sensitive information from all parties; the manner of deliberation; evaluation of consent and incapacitation, the presumption of non-responsibility and the application of the preponderance of the evidence standard; sanctioning; and the HWS Harassment, Title IX and Discrimination Policies and these Procedures.